-For many, myself included, being part of a team and all that comes with it – collaboration, problem-solving, healthy conflict, help, learning, fun – influence how happy we are at work.
+For many, myself included, being part of a team and all that comes with it – project team collaboration, problem-solving, healthy conflict, help, learning, fun – influence how happy we are at work.

-A team is defined as ‘any group of people organized to work together interdependently and cooperatively to accomplish a purpose or a goal’.
-Shared responsibility for a common goal defines successful teams.
+A team is defined as ‘any group of people organized to work together interdependently and cooperatively to accomplish a purpose or a goal.’
+Shared responsibility for common project goals and objectives defines successful teams.

 Teams create a framework to help individuals easily work together, improving decision-making, problem-solving, and organizational agility.